-Now that the Galaxy S9 has officially landed, it’s time to look ahead to the next big thing from Samsung: the Note 9.
-Right on cue, rumors are starting to trickle in about the phablet phone—and it’s already shaping up to be one of the best phones of 2018.
+While it might seem like the Galaxy S9 only just hit shelves, the next big thing from Samsung is nearly upon us: the Galaxy Note 9.
+Rumors have been flowing for weeks about the new phablet phone—and it’s already shaping up to be one of the best phones of 2018.
 Here’s what we know so far:

 Galaxy Note 9: The latest

 As the release of the Galaxy Note 9 draws ever nearer, a nearly complete picture of the device has emerged, and Samsung itself tipped its hand early by temporarily publishing a preorder page for the phone in New Zealand, as first noticed by prolific phone whisperer Evan Blass.
 The official Galaxy Note 9 launch promo video also leaked onto YouTube.

 From leaked pictures, renders, and most recently, a full unboxing, the new phone will be visually identical to last year’s model, and while it will have an updated processor (Snapdragon 845 vs the Snapdragon 835), the biggest improvement of all will likely be the S Pen.
 Well-known Twitter leakster Ice Universe has teased the phone’s upgraded stylus as “the biggest update in the history of the S Pen,” and Samsung’s leaked launch promo prominently features the “all new powerful S Pen.”

 Just as important is what’s not new: Samsung’s preorder page showed that yes, the Galaxy Note 9 will still feature a headphone jack.

 And most notably this could be the last Note phone Samsung ever makes.
 Rumors are swirling that the company is planning to release three new Galaxy S phones next year instead of the usual regular and plus sizes, and that might mean the Note name will be retired.
 According to Korean site The Bell, Samsung is seriously considering the change for 2019 to avoid producing too many phones with similar specs.